The African Court in Brief

 The Court bases its core values on the African Charter and other internationally recognized principles of human rights and the promotion of the rule of law.
 The Court continues to foster and uphold the following core values:

-- Fair and impartial application and interpretation of the provisions of the African Charter, the Protocol, the Rules and other relevant international human rights instruments.
+- Fair and impartial application and interpretation of the provisions of the African Charter, other relevant international human rights treaties, the Protocol and the Rules.

-- Transparent and ethical accountability in the operations of the Court.
+- Transparent and ethical accountability in all operations of the Court.

-- Fundamental rights of every individual to enjoy basic civil, political, social, economic and cultural rights are upheld.
+- Upholding every individual’s freedom to enjoy basic civil, political, social, economic and cultural rights.

 - Collaboration with relevant stakeholders in pursuance of the Court’s objective of protecting human and peoples’ rights.

-- Non-discrimination and equality in performance of the work of the Court.
+- Non-discrimination and equality in performance of the Court’s work.

 - Integrity of the Judges and staff working at the Court.

-- Provide equal access to all potential users of the Court.
+- Providing equal access to all potential users of the Court.

-- Be responsive to the needs of those who approach the Court.
+- Responsiveness to the needs of those who approach the Court.

 The Strategic Objectives

-The Court’s Strategic Objectives emanate from the mandate of the Court and include the following:
+The Court’s Strategic Objectives for the planning period 2021- 2025 emanate from the mandate of the Court andare :

 Ratification & Declaration

-54 of the 55 Member States of the African Union (AU) have ratified or acceded to the African Charter on Human and Peoples Rights with the exception of Morocco and have therefore committed themselves to respecting the principles set out therein.
+54 of the 55 Member States of the African Union (AU), with the exception of Morocco, have ratified or acceded to the African Charter and have, therefore, committed themselves to respecting the principles set out therein.

-Only 34 Member States have currently ratified the Protocol establishing the African Court.
-Out of these, only eight (8) States have accepted the competence of the Court according to its Art.
-34 (6), according to which individuals and NGOs can directly file cases to the African Court.
+Only 34 Member States have currently ratified the Protocol.
+Out of these, only (8) States have filed the Declaration under Article 34 (6 ) of the Protocol by which they accept the competence of the Court to consider applications filed by individuals and NGOs.

-In the absence of such a Declaration, the application must be submitted to the Banjul Commission first, which may then – after preliminary examination – decide to refer the case to the Court.
+In the absence of such a Declaration, an application against states that have not made the Declaration must be submitted to the Banjul Commission first, which may – after preliminary examination – decide to refer the case to the Court.

 The following 34 states have ratified the Protocol, the ones in green have also deposited the Special Declaration: